Why You’re Not Losing Weight on the CICO Diet

 When your focus is only on calories, you aren’t thinking about the health benefits of important nutrients like fiber, protein, fat and carbohydrates.
 Getting the right ratio helps your body function at its best.

-The trick is, finding the right balance of these nutrients varies for everyone and can change depending on your activity levels, age and gender.
-(You know this is true if you’ve ever been famished the day after a long hike or especially sore after a big workout—your body is asking for food to repair those muscles!)
+However, finding the right balance of these nutrients varies for everyone and can change depending on your activity levels, age and gender.
+(You know this is true if you’ve ever felt hungrier the day after a long hike or especially sore after a big workout—your body is asking for food to repair those muscles!)

-Here’s an example: Protein recommendations for the general public is 0.8 grams per kilogram of body weight.[4]
-Cool.
-But if you’re only looking at your calorie intake, you’re not considering how much protein you get in a day.
-That’s a big deal because protein supports everything from healthy cells to strong muscles—and if you’re highly active, you likely need more protein.
+Here’s an example: Protein recommendations for the general public is 0.8 grams per kilogram of body weight.[7]
+But if you’re only looking at your calorie intake, you’re not considering how much protein you get in a day.[8]
+That’s important because protein supports everything from healthy cells to strong muscles—and if you’re highly active, you likely need more protein.

 Should I count calories, or do keto?
 Or something else?

-If you go the intermittent fasting route, you skip those early-morning donuts and late-night snack sessions.
+If you embrace intermittent fasting, you eliminate early-morning donuts and late-night snacks.
 The Mediterranean diet guides you toward eating more whole foods—like fruits, vegetables and whole grains—while eliminating calorie-dense processed foods.
 And the keto diet restricts carbohydrate intake, which also eliminates calorie-dense foods like pasta and bread.

-That said, if you are looking for a diet with a more favorable metabolic response than a calorie-restricted diet, research shows that a ketogenic diet (think high-fat, moderate-protein and low-carb) works for many people.[5]
+That said, if you are looking for a diet with a more favorable metabolic response than a calorie-restricted diet, research shows that a ketogenic diet (high-fat, moderate-protein and low-carb) works for many people.[9]
 In the absence of carbs, the body learns to use fat as fuel—no calorie-counting required.

-It all boils down to which diet you prefer and works best for you.
+It all comes down to which diet you prefer and works best for you.
 As a starting point, healthy eating starts with eating nutrient-dense whole foods and cutting back on added sugar and ultra-processed foods.
-If you’re feeling lost, talk to an expert such as a dietitian or nutritionist who can set up a diet plan that meets your personal needs.
+If you have questions, talk to an expert such as a dietitian or nutritionist who can set up a diet plan that meets your personal needs.

 Sign up for early access to sales, product launches, the latest Bulletproof news and more!

-This article has been updated with new content.
+This article was originally published June 17, 2021 and has been updated with new content.